![]() |

 |

-However, I am deeply disappointed that Apple no longer designs keyboards with adult human beings in mind.
+In any case, I am writing to express my disappointment that Apple no longer designs keyboards with adult human beings in mind.
 Instead, they seem to be catering to the exclusive needs of two-finger typists who thrive on inefficiency and chaos.

 For instance, instead of a left shift key where it belongs, there’s a renegade apostrophe key (`) loitering there.
 If I actually want to capitalize something, I have to look down, relocate my entire hand, and then press shift as if it’s some kind of side quest.

 The return key?
 Oh, don’t worry, that’s been thoughtfully replaced with a reverse slash (\) because obviously, what I really needed in my life was more accidental backslashes.
-To hit the actual return key, I have to look down (again), rehome my hand, and make a minor pilgrimage across the keyboard.
+To hit the actual return key, I have to look down (again), make a minor pilgrimage across the keyboard, and rehome my hand.

-`i `hope That If `i `keep Practising, I Will Learn To Find The Shift `key Without Looking.
+`i `hope That If `i `keep Practicing, I Will Learn To Find The Shift `key Without Looking.

 But\\